Schoenus nigricans

 Schoenus nigricans is a species of sedge known by the common names black bog-rush and black sedge.
 It is native to Eurasia, parts of Africa, Australia, and southern North America, including Mexico and the southernmost United States.

-It grows in many types of wetlands and other moist and alkaline habitat, including marshes, springs, seeps, peat bogs, heath, and alkali flats.
+Description

 This perennial plant grows in low, tight clumps 20 to 70 centimeters tall, with threadlike leaves bearing wide, dark brown ligules.
 The inflorescence is a small, flattened cluster of dark spikelets.
 The fruit is an achene coated in a hard, white shell.

+Habitat

+S. nigricans grows in many types of wetlands and other moist and alkaline habitat, including marshes, springs, seeps, peat bogs, heath, and alkali flats.